Best 9-Inch Angle Grinders for Heavy-Duty Cutting, Grinding, and Renovation Work

 Versatility

 You can use this grinder for metal fabrication, stripping rust, cutoffs, and masonry tasks, but it shines most when you need brute force rather than finesse.
-The adjustable handles help adapt to different angles, though you may prefer a lighter grinder for fine sanding or long overhead jobs.
+The adjustable handles help adapt to different angles, though a smaller grinder is easier for fine sanding or long overhead work.

 Key Benefits